Originally published June 13, 2022. Updated June 27, 2023 to improve readability.

 Lots of internet searching and research later, I finally pinpointed the source of my frustrations: high lipase levels in my breastmilk.

 Turns out that if my breastmilk wasn’t promptly scalded after pumping, the fat in it would start breaking down more quickly than normal, causing my milk to take on a sour or soapy smell and taste.

 The soapy-smelling breastmilk is not harmful, and it has no effect on the quality of the milk.
 But if your baby doesn’t like the taste of it?
 You’re out of luck.

 I don’t know how many women deal with high levels of lipase in their breastmilk, but I do know I’m not the only one.

-Also, I don’t know if I need to say this, but I will: I am not a doctor or a physician.
+Disclaimer: I am not a doctor or a physician.
 I’m writing this article as a regular mom who has high levels of lipase in my breastmilk.
 All the information in this article is provided for informational purposes only and does not intend to substitute professional medical advice, diagnosis, or treatment.

 - What Is High Lipase in Breastmilk?

 - How Do I Get Rid of High Lipase In Breastmilk?

 - How to Use Sous Vide to Scald Breastmilk

 - Sous Vide & Scalding Milk FAQs